yurivict/ChemWiz/README.md

 * Boost: for some container types and string formatting (build: header-only library)
 * OpenSSL: for crypto used to access https:// URLs
 * OpenBLAS: used by the 'rmsd' code for matrix computations
+* (build-time headers-only) Cblas: headers used by the rmsd++ headers, actual functions come from OpenBlas
+* (build-time headers-only) Lapacke: headers used by the rmsd++ headers
 * SQLite3: to save results and persistent state across runs.
 The library is loaded dynamically by the JS code, the executable isn't linked with it.
 * Qhull: to compute convex hulls of molecules (https://github.com/qhull/qhull)
 * (optional, library) OpenBabel: for parsing molecules in SMILES format (http://openbabel.org/wiki/Main_Page)